NofarCarmeli/MinTriangulationsEnumeration/README.md

 Time in seconds after which no more results are extended.
 The current one will finish extending, and all results that where found but not extended yet will be printed as well.
 -1 means no time limit.
 Default is no time limit.

+### triangualtion_heuristic
+The heuristic used for generating a single minimal triangulation.
+Options are: msc, degree, fill.
+Default is msc.
+* msc - using MSC-M algorithm.
+* degree - using LB-Triang algorithm with min-degree heuristic for the order of vertices.
+* fill - using LB-Triang algorithm with min-fill heuristic for the order of vertices.

 ### triangulations_order
 The order of extending the generated minimal triangulations.